capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/use-case-descriptions.md

 3. The user inputs the room code and selects the "Join Room" button.
 4. The user is automatically navigated to the room.

-## Use Case 8 - Playing a Quest with a Party
+## Use Case 8 - Playing a "Two Player" Quest with a Party (of at least two people)
 Intention: Context is Use Case 6 (quest created for at least two players) and 7 (one or more players join the existing quest created by user in use case 6).
 At least two users want to solve a coding problem together during a quest.

 1. The game screen is now displayed to the users where they can see: